frougon/TeX-stuff/LaTeX/mmxref/README.md

 used to change the start of the automatically-generated sentence (see `simple.tex` in the the `examples` directory).

+## Package options

+The `\mmxref` package currently supports one option:

+- `use-hyperlinks=true|false`: whether to generate hyperlinks for cross-references (this appplies to both forward and backward references).

+This option may be specified in the `\usepackage` call as well as in the argument of `\mmxSetup` (the latter allows one to change the setting mid-document).
+It works as follows:

+- if `use-hyperlinks` is specified somewhere, this indicates an explicit user choice and will be respected (`use-hyperlinks=true` only works if `hyperref` is loaded);

+- otherwise, `\mmxref` enables hyperlinks only if `hyperref` is loaded in the document preamble.

 ## Summary of the available commands

 The user commands provided by `mmxref.sty` are: